READ IT AGAIN, SAM

 Would Abraham choose the gift or the Giver?
 Where did his commitment lie?
 At his Lord’s feet, or in his home?
 Abraham chose to obey his Lord, and the Lord gave his son back to him.

 We try to love people with everything in us.
 We then give God token time.
 If we reverse the order, we find great love that overflows to others.
 That’s the paradox: when we offer to God what seems unfair and impossible, he gives back.
-The fishing nets Jesus asked the disciples to drop overflowed when Jesus commanded the casting.
+The fishing nets Jesus asked the disciples to drop overflowed when Jesus directed the casting.
 He had asked them to lay something down, and then he empowered them to take it up again.

 We’re tempted to prioritize people before God.
 We may think our family deserves the greatest portion of our love.
 But our Lord asks that we give up everything to follow him, even our family.